-Tata Steel Confirms 1,000 Job Cuts in UK as Talks with Workers Kick off
+Tata Steel Confirms 1,000 Job Cuts in UK as Talks with Workers Kick Off

-London: Tata Steel Europe said it had begun consultations with the European Works Council (EWC) on Wednesday on restructuring plans for its business, which would include up to 3,000 job losses 1,000 of which will be in the UK.
+London: Tata Steel Europe has begun consultations with the European Works Council (EWC) on restructuring plans for its business, which would include up to 3,000 job losses - 1,000 of which will be in the UK.

-The job cuts had been announced by the Indian steel major last week as part of a wider transformation programme as it blamed ongoing losses and continued global headwinds faced by the steel industry.
+The job cuts were announced by the Indian steel major last week as part of a wider transformation programme as it blamed ongoing losses and continued global headwinds faced by the steel industry.

-As part of the comprehensive set of proposals, Tata Steel Europe intends to lower employment costs, the company statement said.
+As part of the comprehensive set of proposals, Tata Steel Europe intends to lower employment costs, the company said in a statement on Wednesday.

 This is expected to lead to an estimated reduction in employee numbers of up to 3,000, about two-thirds of which would be management and office-based roles.
 Up to 1,600 are expected in the Netherlands, 1,000 in the UK and 350 elsewhere in the world, it said.